-We have many potential clients in Papua New Guinea.
-Especially the small batch 1kg and 2kg roasting machines are very popular there, and it is a good market.
+We have many potential clients in Papua New Guinea who are interested in our coffee roasters.
+Especially the small batch 1kg and 2kg coffee roasting machines for home use are very popular there, and it is a good market.
 By communicating and cooperating with them, we learned about this country and liked the country’s climate, environment, and so on.
-Hope to have the opportunity to visit customers there in the future.
+Hope to have the opportunity to visit customers there in the future and show them our coffee bean roasting equipment.
 Today we will briefly introduce this country.

 The Independent State of Papua New Guinea is referred to as Papua New Guinea.
 Papua.
 There are two theories about its origin: one is that in 1526, the Portuguese Meneses sailed from Malacca to the Maluku Islands, but the sea wind blew the boat to an unknown land, people called this piece of land Papua.
 Derived from the Malay word tanahpepua, meaning “land of curly-haired people”.
 Another theory is that the early Portuguese arrived here and asked the local residents where they were, and they answered “Papua”, so they took the ethnic name of Papua as the place name.
 The ethnic name is derived from the Malay papuvah (curly hair) or pua-pua (dark brown).
 Refers to the hair and skin color of the Papuans, the main inhabitants of the island.
 New Guinea Island, also known as Irian Island.
 Also known as the capital of crocodiles (crocodile farming is extremely developed).